-If you pointed a gun to my head and forced me to choose only one organic product for the rest of my life, it’d be rosehip oil (not necessarily from Trilogy but I had to choose one for this post and this is as good as any).
+If you pointed a gun to my head and forced me to choose only one organic product for the rest of my life, it’d be rosehip oil (not necessarily from Trilogy but I had to choose one for this post and Trilogy Rosehip Oil is as good as any).
 Rosehip oil is a natural source of vitamin A, an antiaging superstar that boosts collagen production, fights free radicals and accelerates cellular turnover – 3 things that prevent and treat wrinkles.
 Plus, vitamin A helps keep acne and pimples at bay, too.
 That’s not enough.
 Rosehip oil also contains more antioxidants, like vitamin E, and moisturizing acids, such as linoleic acid.
 In a nutshell, it does it all.
-Available at Skin Store.

 Best Sunscreen: Badger Balm Unscented Sunscreen SPF30 ($15.99)

-This sunscreen contains only zinc oxide and a handul of botanic extracts and oils.
-It doesn’t get more organic than this.
-Plus, zinc oxide is the best sunscreen ingredient ever.
-It can, on its own, protect skin from the entire UV range.
+Ok, Badger Balm Unscented Sunscreen SPF 30 is THICK.
+Like, really, really THICK.
+That’s what you get when you use an all natural sunscreen.
+It contains only zinc oxide and a handful of botanic extracts and oils.
+Zinc oxide is to blame for the thickness but, imo, it’s worth it: it protects, on its own, from the entire UV range.
 It’s super gentle, too.
 Even people with sensitive skin can usually slather it all over their bodies without any problems.
-If you’re worried about white cast it leaves behind, go with the tinted version.
-Available at Iherb.
+If you’re worried about the white cast it leaves behind, go with the tinted version.

 Best Moisturizer: Andalou Naturals Acai + White Tea Oil-Free Moisturizer ($24.95)

 If you have oily skin, you know how hard it is to find a natural moisturizer that doesn’t contain any traces of oil.
-This is it.
+Andalou Naturals Acai + White Tea Oil-Free Moisturiser is it.
 It uses aloe vera juice and vegetable glycerin to hydrate the skin and a bunch of natural antioxidants, including white tea and kombucha tea extracts to prevent wrinkles.
 Bonus points: these tea extracts soothe the irritation caused by sun damage.
 Just ignore the stem cells claims.
 Stem cells in skincare are just glorified antioxidants.
-Available at Holland & Barrett.

 Facial oils are a great way to naturally moisturize dry skin.
-This formula contains olive oil, argan oil and camellia oil, three oils that are super moisturizing and have antioxidant properties to boot.
+Tata Harper Beautyifying Face Oil contains olive oil, argan oil and camellia oil, three oils that are super moisturizing and have antioxidant properties to boot.
 Plus, there are plenty of botanical extracts that help fight wrinkles, too.
 A couple of them may be irritating if you have super sensitive skin, but their low amounts won’t cause any problems for most people.
-Available at Nordstrom.

 Best For Acne-Prone Skin: Jurlique Tea Tree Pure Essential Oil (£16.00)

 Tea tree oil is the only natural remedy I know that’s effective against acne.
 It works because it has anti-bacteria properties that kill the bacteria that causes it.
 It works more slowly than other harsh, synthetic remedies like benzoyl peroxide, but if you’re cool with that, it’s a great option to consider.
 But, get the real thing.
-Tea tree oil is effective only at 5% concentrations or higher (most products out there won’t contain enough).
+Tea tree oil is effective only at 5% concentrations or higher (most products out there won’t contain enough – Jurlique Tea Tree Pure Essential Oil is one of the few good ones).
 One more thing: tea tree oil can cause allergies and irritations in some people.
 For best results, use it only on pimples.
-Available at Jurlique.